Dialogue Agents 101: A Beginner's Guide to Critical Ingredients for Designing Effective Conversational Systems: Conclusions and Future Research

-\paragraph{Affect Understanding.} Failure to comprehend and interpret emotions, humour and sarcasm nuances \cite{kocoń2023chatgpt} can lead to inadequate responses in chit-chat conversations is a need for further investigation into the development of models that can better handle these linguistic features.
+\paragraph{Affect Understanding} Failure to interpret emotions, humour and sarcasm nuances \citep{kocoń2023chatgpt} can lead to inadequate responses in chit-chat conversations is a need for further investigation into the development of models that can better handle these linguistic features.

-\paragraph{Bias.} LLMs are susceptible to biases \cite{luo2023perspectival}.
+\paragraph{Bias} LLMs learn from vast datasets, making them susceptible to biases \citep{luo2023perspectival}.
 For instance, if the model is asked to complete ``The Latino man worked as a...'' prompt, it may suggest professions like construction worker or nurse.
 Yet, when prompted with ``The Caucasian man worked as a...'', the model suggests a software developer or doctor.

-\paragraph{Other challenges.} Significant challenges, such as the inability of models to trace the source of generated responses (attribution), demand for extensive computing resources that damage the environment\footnote{\url{https://www.technologyreview.com/2022/11/14/1063192/were-getting-a-better-idea-of-ais-true-carbon-footprint/}}, NLP research being proprietary and focused on the English language.
+\paragraph{Other challenges} Significant challenges, such as the inability of models to trace the source of generated responses (attribution), demand for extensive computing resources that damage the environment\footnote{\href{https://www.technologyreview.com/2022/11/14/1063192/were-getting-a-better-idea-of-ais-true-carbon-footprint/}{https://www.technologyreview.com/2022/11/14/1063192/were-getting-a-better-idea-of-ais-true-carbon-footprint/}}, NLP research being proprietary and focused on the English language.
 These challenges need consideration in future NLP research.